 ]

-Proxy and trim the API response for your client from app/api routes.
+Trim and reshape the API response for your client from an app/api route so the browser never sees the key.

-Use revalidate to balance freshness against request volume and cost.
+Use next: { revalidate } to balance freshness against request volume on player-prop and price-comparison views.

 In a server-only env var (e.g. ML_API_KEY) read inside a server component or route handler, never a NEXT_PUBLIC_ variable.